tmtsoftware/csw/docs/src/main/messages/events.md

 @@@ note

-`csw-messages` library offers out of the box support to serialize Events using **Protobuf**, so that events can be produced and consumed by JVM(Java virtual machine) as well as Non-JVM applications.
+`csw-params` library offers out of the box support to serialize Events using **Protobuf**, so that events can be produced and consumed by JVM(Java virtual machine) as well as Non-JVM applications.

-For more on this [Protobuf support](events.html#protobuf) section below.

 @@@